microsoft/openvmm/Guide/src/index.md

 **General Purpose**

-OpenVMM can host a wide variety of popular guest operating systems (such as Windows, Linux, and FreeBSD), with support for both modern and legacy versions of those operating systems.
+Similar to other general-purpose VMMs (such as Hyper-V, QEMU, VirtualBox), OpenVMM is able to host a wide variety of both modern and legacy guest operating systems on-top of its flexible virtual hardware platform.

-- Modern operating systems (such as those which support UEFI boot, or Linux Direct boot) can leverage OpenVMM's wide selection of modern paravirtualized VirtIO and VMBus-based paravirtualized devices for improved performance.
+- Modern operating systems can boot via UEFI, and interface with a wide selection of paravirtualized devices for services like networking, storage, and graphics.

-- Legacy operating systems (such as those which require legacy x86 BIOS boot) are able to run by interfacing with OpenVMM's collection of emulated hardware, such as legacy IDE hard-disk/optical hardware, floppy disk drives, and VGA graphics cards, etc.
+- Legacy x86 operating systems can boot via BIOS, and are presented with a PC-compatible emulated device platform which includes legacy hardware such as IDE hard-disk/optical drives, floppy disk drives, and VGA graphics cards.

+OpenVMM is regularly tested to ensure compatibility with popular operating systems (such as Windows, Linux, and FreeBSD), and strives to maintain reasonable compatibility with other, more niche/legacy operating systems as well.

 **Modular**